 All in all, with a basket of new IoT devices, Santa will be able to make his presents quicker, deliver them more efficiently, ensure baddies cannot thwart his plan to spread Christmas cheer and, most importantly of all, he will be able to return to the North Pole at a record pace to have a good merry rest.

-Tim Stone, Venture Partner Director at Breed Reply, Europe’s leading early-operational IoT investor
+Tim Stone, Venture Partner Director at Breed Reply, Europe’s leading IoT early-stage active operational investor